Lecrapouille/TimedPetriNetEditor/README.md

 *Fig 3 - Canonical Event Graph (made with this editor).*

-This kind of event graph can directly be converted into an implicit dynamic linear systems in the (max,+) algebra (see section after) but since editing canonical net is fastidious and therefore it is hidden from the user and the user can directly manipulate the compact form.
+A canonical event graph can directly be converted into an implicit dynamic linear systems inside the (max,+) algebra (see section after) but since editing canonical net is fastidious and therefore the editor will deal it and let the user can directly manipulate the compact form of event graph.

 ### Implicit max-plus Dynamic Linear Systems